Associate Executive Director (Long Beach Day Nursery)

 - Experience managing staff, although you will have no direct reports for the first year.

-- Minimum 5-10 years of directly related experience, including program management, 3-5 years in development, and 1-3 years nonprofit management.
+- Minimum 7-10 years of related experience, including program management, development (3-5 years), and nonprofit management (2+ years).